 EVRYSDI (risdiplam) by Roche is survival of motor neuron 2 splicing modifiers [moa].
 Approved for survival of motor neuron 2 splicing modifier [epc].
 First approved in 2020.

-EVRYSDI (risdiplam) is an oral small-molecule survival of motor neuron 2 (SMN2) splicing modifier developed by Roche for the treatment of spinal muscular atrophy (SMA).
-The drug works by modifying the splicing of SMN2 pre-mRNA to increase production of functional SMN protein, addressing the underlying genetic defect in SMA.
-Approved by the FDA on August 7, 2020, EVRYSDI represents a disease-modifying treatment option for patients across multiple SMA types and is the first and only oral SMN2 splicing modifier in its class.
+EVRYSDI (risdiplam) is an oral small-molecule survival of motor neuron 2 (SMN2) splicing modifier approved in August 2020 for spinal muscular atrophy (SMA).
+It works by modifying the splicing of SMN2 pre-mRNA to increase production of full-length SMN protein, addressing the genetic deficiency underlying SMA.
+This oral formulation represents a significant treatment option for SMA patients across multiple age groups.

 Survival of Motor Neuron 2 Splicing Modifiers